 Most schools will conduct early assessments of your child to gain an understanding of your child's needs.
-The Best start will be conducted for Kindergarten children on January 29th and February 1st.
-Students will attend for one morning or afternoon session with a small group of students to have some time to get used to the kindergarten classrooms and routines.
-The first day of School for all Kindergarten students will be Tuesday February 2nd.
+The Best Start will be conducted for Kindergarten children on February 1st, 2nd and 3rd.
+Students will be given a time to attend on one of these days to sit the assessment one on one with a teacher.
+These sessions will be approximately 45 minutes in duration.
+Kindergarten will then be invited to attend a session (either morning or afternoon) on Friday 4th February.
+This will be with a small group of students to have some time to get used to the Kindergarten classrooms and routines.
+The first full day of School for all Kindergarten students will be Monday 7th February.
 They will have their older buddies to assist during those first few days.